What is Return on Capital?

 Return on Capital refers to a group of financial metrics that measure how effectively a company generates profits from its capital base.
 These metrics help investors assess management’s efficiency in allocating capital to profitable projects and can be used to compare companies within the same industry.
 A higher return on capital indicates that a company is using its funds more efficiently to generate earnings, which can lead to increased shareholder value over time.

 Return on Invested Capital (ROIC) is a critical metric that measures the return a company generates on the capital invested in its business operations.
 It provides a clear picture of how well a company is using its funds to generate profits.
 A higher ROIC indicates a more efficient company that can create value for shareholders.
+ROIC is calculated using the formula:

-ROIC is favored by investors like Charlie Munger because it focuses on the efficiency of the core business operations, excluding the effects of financial leverage.
+Charlie Munger because it focuses on the efficiency of the core business operations, excluding the effects of financial leverage.
 As Charlie Munger once said:

 “Over the long term, it’s hard for a stock to earn a much better return than the business which underlies it earns.
 If the business earns 6% on capital over 40 years and you hold it for that 40 years, you’re not going to make much different than a 6% return—even if you originally buy it at a huge discount.
 Conversely, if a business earns 18% on capital over 20 or 30 years, even if you pay an expensive looking price, you’ll end up with a fine result.”